sdrobert/pydrobert-pytorch/docs/source/cli.rst

   Where the first number specifies the token start time (in seconds) and the second the duration.

-  This command scans the contents of a directory like "ref/" in a SpectDataSete and converts each such file into a transcription.
+  This command scans the contents of a directory like "ref/" in a SpectDataSet and converts each such file into a transcription.
 Every token in a given transcription must have information about its duration.
 Each such transcription is then written to the "ctm" file.
 See the command "get-torch-spect-data-dir-info" for more info about a